 How and why was the Chimurenga Library conceived?

-examples of how this was done?
+What are some examples of how this was done?

 So, for example, if you take a book from the African Writers Series.
 If the cover was done by [photographer] George Hallet; there might be something about life in exile, or something about the Blue Notes and how they contributed to the changing of the jazz scene.
 That was the working model.

-characteristics did the project take?
+So what physical characteristics did the project take?

 So there’s the Chimurenga Library, where we go in and do installations and exhibitions, but there is also the Chimurenga Library online, which is the actual archive that looked at all these different publications, (like Staffrider or Straight No Chaser for instance) that had a monumental impact at the time that they existed but everybody forgot about them.
 In order to get a book into or from a library space, people need to have read about them or something needed to have been written about it.